mac-chaffee/mac-chaffee.github.io/blog_zola/content/2024/2024-01-20-docker-compose.md

 title = "Is there room for Docker Compose in a Kubernetes world?"
 +++

 Last year I left [a comment on HN](https://news.ycombinator.com/item?id=35327743) about Docker Compose that seemed to get some traction.
-I was complaining about how both Docker Compose and Kubernetes are leakly abstractions over infrastructure.
+I was complaining about how both Docker Compose and Kubernetes are leaky abstractions over infrastructure.
 My general stance is that the Kubernetes API, despite its vast complexity, allows you to describe like 99.9% of modern applications.
-All attempts to simply that API surface (such as Docker Compose's simpler syntax) result in leakier abstractions that are more limiting.
+All attempts to simplify that API surface (such as Docker Compose's simpler syntax) result in leakier abstractions that are more limiting.
 That's fine if you can squeeze all your applications into smaller standardized boxes, but that's a lot of work.
 Does this mean there's no room in this space for Docker Compose?
 No, I think it still can serve a niche.

 My background is that I worked as a software engineer for 2 years before moving to DevOps for the last 3+ years.
 Now I'm kind of a platform engineer with a focus on security and site reliability.
 I also heavily use Kubernetes and I'm one of those weirdos that *wants* it to continue "eating the world", since I think it's good enough and it sure beats having to learn ten different container orchestrators.
 So my bias towards Kubernetes will definitely show through here.